Welcome to the BFRWP Website!

 The BFRWP has funding opportunities for improved irrigation water management and grazing management within the watershed.
 We also cooperate to provide a number of outreach and education events that support no-till and cover crop practices for improved soil health.
 Please contact us for more information.

-The BFRWP has been working on a groundwater study to compile the available groundwater data in the watershed and transform it into a useable product.
+The BFRWP has completed a groundwater study that compiled the available groundwater data in the watershed and transformed it into a usable product.
 The first stage of this project was to create depth to aquifer maps and structural contour maps.
 Hard copies of these maps will be available at the Butte, Lawrence, and Elk Creek Conservation District offices.
-To view electronic copies of these maps click on the groundwater map link under the documents section of this website. http://bellefourchewatershed.org/documents/groudwater/
+To view electronic copies of these maps click on the groundwater map link under the documents section of this website.

 The BFRWP has funding available to convert flood irrigation to center pivots and to convert open ditches to pipelines in flood irrigation systems.
 We encourage you to contact the Butte/Lawrence or Meade County USDA Service Center to discuss program options.